SGU-777/GeekBrains/Git_instructions.md

 * *git add* ....git commit -a или --amend

-* *git commit -m “message”...* saves the new version of the file with posiibility to add some comment this will be the line for test 1
+* *git commit -m “message”...* saves the new version of the file with posiibility to add some comment
+## this will be the line for test 1

+an extra line is added to the first branch